mobyle2-legacy/mobyle2.github.com/source/guides/configuration/index.rst

             **[db]** sectionof the buildout settings file
             **[mail]** sectionof the buildout settings file

+    - The path to a directory stored on the filesystem which contains all related projects informations like xml files.

+        **instance:projects_dir}** absolute path to the projects top directory

     - The SMTP parameters

         **[mail]** section of the buildout settings file